Beyond Remote-Controlled Childhood: Teaching Young Children in the Media Age

 - Work with families to address the impact of screen media

-Diane E. Levin, PhD, a professor of early childhood education at Wheelock College in Boston, advocates widely on issues related to children’s well-being and is the author or coauthor of six other books.
+Diane E. Levin, PhD, is professor of early childhood education at Wheelock College, in Boston, and cofounder of TRUCE and Defending the Early Years.

 Never has it been more urgent for all who are responsible for the care, development, and education of young children, as well as for those involved in creating relevant legislation and regulations, to learn from Diane Levin’s extensive experience and research on media-related issues.
 This book includes recommendations and suggestions for how teachers and parents can best protect and promote the well-being of all our young children.